moaatt2/resume_generator/README.md

 technical_skills:
     solution_stack: # A list of technical tools you are familiar with -
-    software_tools: # A list of software/tools you are familar with -
+    software_tools: # A list of software/tools you are familiar with -
 education: # A list of education items like the one below
   - institution: Smallville College # The institution that granted the degree